Being a stepmom on Mother’s Day is hard. I remember the awkward days until I was able to find things that made it more enjoyable with these 10 tips!

 Mother’s Day is just around the corner!
 Which means moms around the world will be recognized.
 Kids will send cards, buy flowers, and chocolates for their moms.
-Moms will feel like the queen for one day out of the year.
+Moms will feel like the queen for one day out of the year, except perhaps for all the wonderful stepmoms out there.
+Being a stepmom on Mother’s Day can be hard and awkward!

 My first “Mother’s Day” is one I will never forget.
 At the time I was 6 months pregnant with our first child.
 I was looking forward to what my husband would do for me on that day to celebrate me!
 We had my two stepsons (2 and 4) living with us, so I was looking forward to their handprint cards and homemade gifts they made to acknowledge me!